 The work of the office is focused on six main areas:

 The office provides staffing, guidance and oversight for promotion of tenure-track, tenured, and professional-track faculty, including facilitating changes to policy and procedures, and organizing the campus level committees that review promotion cases and make recommendations to the Provost.

-The office facilitates the nomination and consideration of faculty for such campus awards as Distinguished Scholar Teacher, Professional Track Faculty Excellence, and the Distinguished University Professor title, along with University System of Maryland awards such as the Board of Regents awards and the Elkins professorship.
-Additionally, the office tracks, broadcasts, and organizes limited-submission national and international external awards.
+The office facilitates the nomination and consideration of faculty for such campus awards as Distinguished Scholar-Teacher, Professional Track Faculty Excellence, and the Distinguished University Professor title, along with University System of Maryland awards such as the Board of Regents awards and the Elkins professorship.

 The office presents workshops and materials for a number of different areas of the faculty experience, such as mentoring, aspects of leadership, and networking.
 The office also prepares and manages various orientation activities for faculty and regular forums for academic administrators.
 Participation in the Big 10 Academic Alliance programs overseen in this office exposes faculty and administrator fellows to leadership training and networking with peer institutions.